 As I sit here the majority of the way through pregnancy #5 and I can honestly say to this point I have had the least amount of weight gained in any pregnancy.
 I have more energy (which is good the other 4 kiddo’s take a lot of energy!)
 I know I am not done, but unless I plan on gaining a ton, and by that I mean a lot.
 I am set to have the healthiest pregnancy thus far, and I am 10 years older than when I started having babies.
 So the proof is in the choices we make towards health not in our age at all.

 If I had my life to live over, instead of wishing away 9 months of pregnancy, I’d have cherished every moment and realized that the wonderment growing inside of me was the only chance in life to assist God in a miracle. -Erma Bombeck

 During pregnancy, maybe one of the most important times in our lives that we should strive to be as healthy as possible.
-Pregnancy has a tendency to lead us in extra foods.
+Pregnancy has a tendency to lead us to extra foods.
 Those extra foods can be the empty calories of ice cream, pickles (or fill-in-the-blank junk food).
-Or those extra foods can be nutrient dense, power packed foods that our baby-growing bodies are desiring.
+Or those extra foods can be nutrient dense, power-packed foods that our baby-growing bodies are desiring.
 If we feed the need, we skip the cravings, skip the craving, we avoid all the excessive pregnancy weight gain that can plague us during pregnancy.
-It’s just that simple my friends, when we give our bodies what they need to do the work it has to do, we feel better and gain less unnecessary weight ♡♡♡
+It’s just that simple my friends when we give our bodies what they need to do the work it has to do, we feel better and gain less unnecessary weight ♡♡♡

 Comment, Share and Enjoy